aws-solutions/research-service-workbench-on-aws/README.md

 4. Move to the correct directory: `cd ma-mono`
 5. Install rush: `npm install -g @microsoft/rush`
 6. Run [`rush update`](https://rushjs.io/pages/commands/rush_update/) - This ensures rush is set-up and ready to go, which includes installing NPM packages as needed
+7. NOTE: to install new packages or dependencies: **DO NOT USE** `npm install`.
+Refer the [documentation](https://rushjs.io/pages/developer/modifying_package_json/) for more details.
+Packages can be updated in 2 ways:
+   - `rush add -p <PACKAGE_NAME>`.
+See `rush add -h` for more options.
+   - Update the package.json in your package and run `rush update`.

 ### Local Development Flow